eric-brechemier/enlargeyourpassword/README.txt

 HISTORY

-  2011-03-26, First release of http://enlargeyourpassword.com (no CSS style) 2011-04-02, Empty all fields on page load/unload and after 2'30 in background 2011-04-04, Fixed wording, empty generated passwords as well on reset 2012-01-23, Added CSS Styles: pink colors, custom font for title
+  2011-03-26, First release of the online version: no CSS styles 2011-04-02, Empty all fields on page load/unload and after 2'30 in background 2011-04-04, Fixed wording, empty generated passwords as well on reset 2012-01-23, Added CSS Styles: pink colors, custom font for title